AbdalrhmanHamza/so/src/pages/posts/best-chrome-extensions.md

 ---
-description: the best google chrome extensions will make your life easy. here are ten chrome extensions for your browser.
+description: the best google chrome extensions will make your life easy. here are eight chrome extensions for your browser.
 public: true
 layout: ../../layouts/BlogPost.astro
 title: Best 8 Google Chrome Extensions